 Pain in the arch of the foot

 The most common cause of pain in the arch of the foot which develops gradually is Plantar fasciitis, which is inflammation of the attachment of the plantar fascia (arch ligament) to the Calcaneus (heel bone).
 A plantar fascia strain is a tear to the arch ligament, which can occur suddenly or may develop over time through repetitive strain.

 Pain on top of the foot

 The most common cause of gradual onset or chronic pain on the top of the foot is Extensor tendinopathy (Extensor tendinitis), which is inflammation or degeneration of the extensor tendons, which run along the top of the foot and lift the toes upwards.
 It is usually caused by overuse, or from wearing shoes which are too tight around the midfoot.
-Other causes of pain on top of the foot include, stress fractures (especially Navicular stress fracture), and midtarsal joint sprain.
-Lisfranc's injury is a dislocation or fracture in the midfoot area which is rare, but can cause serious long term complications if it goes undiagnosed.
+Other causes of pain on top of the foot include stress fractures (especially Navicular stress fracture), and midtarsal joint sprain.
+Lisfranc's injury is a dislocation or fracture in the midfoot area which is

 View all causes of pain on top of the foot.